raphaelmansuy/tutorials/31_observability_llm_adk_vertex_new.md

    - Go to the **[Trace Explorer](https://console.cloud.google.com/traces/list)**.
    - You should now see traces for your `adk-observability-agent`.
 Each trace will have a root span for the incoming `/run` request and a child span named `adk_tool_call`.

+#### 3. Alternative: Deploy to AI Agent Engine (Preview) 🤖

+For a more integrated and managed experience, you can deploy your ADK agent to the **AI Agent Engine**, a serverless runtime designed specifically for hosting and scaling AI agents.

+**What is AI Agent Engine?**

+AI Agent Engine provides a fully managed environment that handles the complexities of serving your agent, including scalability, versioning, and integration with Google Cloud's ecosystem.
+Instead of managing Docker containers and Cloud Run services, you simply provide your agent code, and Agent Engine handles the rest.

+**Benefits for Observability:**

+- **Automatic Integration:** Logs, traces, and metrics are automatically captured and sent to Google Cloud's operations suite without any manual SDK setup in your agent code.
+- **Agent-Specific Metrics:** Get built-in metrics tailored for agents, such as tool usage, latency per tool call, and LLM interaction details.
+- **Simplified Resource Model:** All telemetry is automatically associated with an `agent_engine` resource in Cloud Logging and Monitoring, making it easy to filter and analyze.

+**Conceptual Deployment Steps:**

+While AI Agent Engine is in Preview, the deployment process is streamlined:

+1.  **Package Your Agent:** Structure your agent code and dependencies as required by the ADK.
+2.  **Deploy with `gcloud`:** Use a `gcloud` command to deploy your agent to the engine.

+    ```bash
+    # Conceptual command
+    gcloud alpha agent-engine agents deploy my-adk-agent \
+      --source=./my_agent_directory \
+      --region=us-central1
+    ```

+3.  **Invoke and Monitor:** Once deployed, you get a serving endpoint.
+As you send requests to it, observability data is automatically generated.

+**✅ Checkpoint 5: View Agent Engine Logs and Traces**

+1.  **Go to Logs Explorer:** Navigate to the **[Logs Explorer](https://console.cloud.google.com/logs/query)**.
+2.  **Filter by Resource Type:** In the "Resource" filter, select `AI Agent Engine` (`agent_engine`).
+3.  **Analyze Logs:** You will see detailed, structured logs for each request, including the prompt, the tools invoked, and the final completion, all without adding any logging code yourself.
+4.  **View Traces:** In the **[Trace Explorer](https://console.cloud.google.com/traces/list)**, traces will similarly appear, showing the breakdown of time spent in the LLM, tool execution, and the agent framework.

+Using AI Agent Engine simplifies both deployment and observability, making it an excellent choice for production agents.

 ## The Production Path: Beyond the Basics

 Once you have foundational logging and tracing, the next step is to build a robust monitoring and alerting system suitable for production workloads.
 This involves creating custom metrics, setting up automated alerts, and ensuring your application is secure and auditable.